robsheldon/gitland-client/README.md

 # My little [gitland](https://github.com/programical/gitland) bot

 Gitland was [posted to HN](https://news.ycombinator.com/item?id=22990659) on April 26 and I needed a fun little distraction.
-I banged out a quick and very sloppy bot and it has done very well, heavily tilting the board in favor of my team's color.
-I'm adding the bot's code and some commentary to the repository before I get tempted to spend any time on it.
+I banged out a quick and very sloppy bot and it did pretty well, heavily tilting the board in favor of my team's color.

+I had only spent a couple of hours on it, so I posted the bot's code as-was at a2da5c1e44d2b41752e0fa6a0c03d8d7d5e71f20 and decided to retire it the next morning.

+And then a couple of opponents suddenly changed tactics and started following other bots, including mine, effectively erasing their moves from the board.
+Well, I couldn't let that stand.
+I had guessed early on that that could be an effective strategy, but nobody was doing it so I didn't bother trying to counter it.
+Now that someone was, the game got a lot more interesting.

+I cleaned up and restructured the bot's code and gave it a lot more awareness of the game state and recent activity and then I gave it multiple strategies to use depending on the game state, including one that would punish follower bots.

 ## State of the code

-It's written in PHP because that's the language I spend the most time in these days.
+This is in PHP because that's the language I spend the most time in these days.
 It doesn't use any of Github's APIs.
-The code is not *good* PHP and doesn't follow many of the modern standards.
-I've only got a couple hours' time in it at most -- about one hour on the initial versions and another hour fixing edge cases.
+The code is decent but doesn't follow all of PHP's modern standards.
+It's a single file with three classes and no dependencies.

 ## Getting started